dimitri-nicolo/calico/maintenance/kubernetes-upgrade-tsee/helm.md

 If your cluster has a Calico installation, contact Tigera support to upgrade.

+If your cluster is using the Egress Gateway feature, and you are upgrading from a pre-v3.11.0 release to release v3.11.0 or later, you will need to follow the instructions [here]({{site.baseurl}}/networking/egress/egress-gateway-on-prem) after upgrading.

 ### Prepare your cluster for the upgrade

 During the upgrade the controller that manages Elasticsearch is updated.
 Because of this, the {{site.prodname}} LogStorage